JeevesTakesOver/Railtrack/README.rst

 Laptop Configuration
 =============================

-To consume a DHCP IP address from the VPN, see the Vagrant provision block for the laptop, and the up_laptop task in the Makefile.
+To consume a DHCP IP address from the VPN, see the provision block for the laptop, and the up_laptop task in the Makefile.
-The laptop vagrant VM is an example for configuring a client to obtain an IP address from the VPN which is automatically registered in DNS.
+The laptop VM is an example for configuring a client to obtain an IP address from the VPN which is automatically registered in DNS.